 Rights and clearances

 “For our size of company, it was testing.
-The work was made more than a decade ago, so there were some rights issues that had never had to be considered previously for our staged work.
+The work was made originally eight years ago (in 2010), so there were some rights issues that had never had to be considered previously for our staged work.
 Suddenly, we had to think about what clearances we needed to publish online.